jakerenzella/personal-website/content/posts/2019-05-26-splashkit-a-development-framework-for-motivating-and-engaging-students-in-introductory-programming.md

   SplashKit is an educationally focused development framework designed to aid the teaching of programming by empowering students to create interesting and dynamic programs from their first programming tasks.
-category: 'Publications, SplashKit, Introductory Programming'
+category: 'Publications, SplashKit'
+tags:
+  - Computer Science Education
+  - SplashKit
+  - Introductory Prigramming
 ---
 Learning to program is known to be challenging for many students.